(Frequently asked questions)

 Some tourists figure that they'll just cruise the docks and pick out a boat.
 Be prepared.
 I once heard a guy compare it to walking through a used car lot where each car had it's own salesman.
 The problem is, most of the good boats aren't on the lot.
 They're out fishing or will already be booked up.

 What's up with not bringing bananas?
 Ancient Hawaiian folklore stated that bringing bananas out fishing would bring bad luck.
 I have caught fish even though there's been bananas on the boat.
-I've also had some of the strangest BAD luck things happen while out fishing only to find out later that there were bananas on the boat.
+I've also had some of the strangest BAD luck things happen while out fishing only to find out that there were bananas on the boat.
+I look at it this way, if there was absolutely no truth to this, it would not have spread to every saltwater fishery around the whole word (it has).
 Better safe than sorry.
 Leave 'em at home.